Into Darkness: Where Does Benedict Cumberbatch Rank Among the Best Star Trek Villains?

 "Kill one of them.
 I don't care which."

-: Christopher Lloyd
+Played by: Christopher Lloyd

-: "Star Trek III: The Search for Spock"
+Appeared in: "Star Trek III: The Search for Spock"

 Spock's death at the end of "Star Trek II: The Wrath of Khan" lasted about as long as it took to get through the credits sequence.
 The third movie didn't quite live up to the second, but one of the highlights was Christopher Lloyd (yes, that Christopher Lloyd) as the evil Klingon commander hell bent on transforming Genesis, the terraforming (and convenient plot) device that revived Spock, into a weapon of mass destruction.